Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 ## Overview
 Human rights are a universal set of basic rights that everyone is entitled to at all times and in all places, protecting everyone equally and indiscriminately.

-The UDHR was written after WW2 to establish these rights.
+The UDHR was written after WW2 as a framework to establish these rights.
 Whilst very morally strong and well-respected, it is not legally binding.
 States therefore sign treaties to codify the set of human rights into compatible domestic legislation.
 One of these is the UN Convention on the Rights of the Child - that outlines what a child must need to survive, grow and reach their full potential, and is the basis for Unicef's work.
 This is the most widely ratified piece of legislation.
 To encourage codification, states may place trade sanctions or embargoes on others that do not ratify or enforce rules against human rights violations.

-Social norms, according to UNICEF, are the perceived "unwritten rules" that define acceptable and appropriate actions and behaviours within a group or community.
+According to UNICEF, social norms are the perceived "unwritten rules" that define acceptable and appropriate actions and behaviours within a group or community.

-Intervention refers to the
+Intervention refers to activity taken by a nation to manipulate the economy, society or the political structure of another nation.
+This can be done through:
+- geopolitical intervention: by placing strategic trade embargoes, aid or military action
+- military intervention: by using its and allies' military forces forcefully take control of another country, or areas of it